ElPincheTopo/Abigail/README.md

 ## Bug Reports
-Please report any bugs you find here: https://github.com/ElPincheTopo/Abigail/issues
+Please report any bugs you find here: https://github.com/ElPincheTopo/Abigail/issues The current known issues can be found here: http://asust.in/006z

 Or by e-mail to this adress: topo@asustin.net

 ## Licensing
 Abigail is currently licensed under the [GNU GPL v3](https://github.com/ElPincheTopo/Abigail/blob/master/COPYING) but it may be licensed in other ways upon request.
 All the artwork(Icons, Logos, etc...) is property of their authors and could be licensed with other conditions.

 For more information please e-mail me at: topo@asustin.net